gnosischain/beacon-indexer/README.md

 - `BeaconBlockRepository`, `AttestationRepository`, `ValidatorRepository`, etc.
 - Provides CRUD operations and specialized queries

+## Running Modes

+### Realtime Mode

+Realtime mode continuously processes new blocks as they are produced on the beacon chain:

+- Polls the beacon node at regular intervals
+- Processes one block at a time as they are created
+- Maintains state to track the last processed slot
+- Runs as a daemon process

+This mode is ideal for keeping a database continuously updated with the current state of the chain.

+### Historical Mode

+Historical mode backfills data by processing past blocks in bulk:

+- Processes a defined range of slots from a start to end point
+- Uses larger batch sizes for efficiency
+- May use more concurrent processing to speed up data acquisition
+- Terminates when the specified range is completed

+This mode is ideal for initial database population or filling gaps in data.

 ## Database Migration Details

 The migration system is designed to work with both local ClickHouse instances and ClickHouse Cloud.